New Caledonia: Fauna

 In addition to its outstanding plant diversity and endemism, New Caledonia also provides habitat for a wide diversity of animals.
 Over 100 bird species live in New Caledonia, of which 24 are endemic.
 One of these endemic bird species is the New Caledonian crow, a bird noted for its tool-making abilities, which rival those of primates.
 These crows are renowned for their extraordinary intelligence and ability to fashion tools to solve problems, and make the most complex tools of any animal yet studied apart from humans.

 The endemic kagu, agile and able to run quickly, is a flightless bird, but it is able to use its wings to climb branches or glide.
 Its sound is similar to the bark of a dog.
 It is the surviving member of monotypic family Rhynochetidae, order Eurypygiformes.

 There are 11 endemic fish species and 14 endemic species of decapod crustaceans in the rivers and lakes of New Caledonia.
 Some, such as Neogalaxias, exist only in small areas.
 The nautilus—considered a living fossil and related to the ammonites, which became extinct at the end of the Mesozoic era—occurs in Pacific waters around New Caledonia.
 There is a large diversity of marine fish in the surrounding waters, which are within the extents of the Coral Sea.

 Despite its large number of bird, reptile, and fish species, New Caledonia has remarkably few mammal species: nine, of which six are endemic.

 Several species of New Caledonia are remarkable for their size: Ducula goliath is the largest extant species of arboreal pigeon; Rhacodactylus leachianus, the largest gecko in the world; Phoboscincus bocourti, a large skink thought to be extinct until rediscovered in 2003.

 Much of New Caledonia's fauna present before human settlement is now extinct, including Sylviornis, a bird over a metre tall not closely related to any living species, and Meiolania, a giant horned turtle that diverged from living turtles during the Jurassic period.

+In January 2024, a court in the Capital Nouméa issued a ruling banning the culling of sharks citing it as disproportionate.
+The culls began after an Australian tourist was killed by a shark in the previous year.

 Demographics

 At the last census in 2019, New Caledonia had a population of 271,407.
-Of these, 18,353 live in the Loyalty Islands Province, 49,910 in the North Province, and 203,144 in the South Province.
+Of these, 18,353 lived in the Loyalty Islands Province, 49,910 in the North Province, and 203,144 in the South Province.
 Population growth has slowed down recently with a yearly increase of 0.2% between 2014 and 2019.

-Population growth is higher in the North Province (0.3% per year between 2014 and 2019) than in the Loyalty Islands Province (0.1%) and the South Province (−0.2%).
+Population growth is higher in the North Province (0.3% per year between 2014 and 2019) than in the Loyalty Islands (0.1%) and South Province (−0.2%).

-30% of the population is under 20, with the ratio of older people in the total population increasing.
-Two residents of New Caledonia out of three live in Greater Nouméa.
+30% of the population was under the age of 20, with the ratio of older people in the total population increasing.
+Two out of three residents of New Caledonia live in Greater Nouméa.
 78% were born in New Caledonia.
-The total fertility rate went from 2.2 children per woman in 2014 to 1.9 in 2019.
+The total fertility rate decreased from 2.2 children per woman in 2014 to 1.9 in 2019.